Ananta (king): Economy

-Ananta's wife, Suryamati, had two brothers, but they were believed to be greedy and mercenary.
+Ananta's wife, Sūryavatī, had two brothers, but they were believed to be greedy and mercenary.
 They came to Kashmir where they earned the trust and confidence of the king, but they were always in need of money to support their lifestyles; for instance, they loved chewing betel leaves, which had to be brought from foreign countries at an extravagant cost.
 They were given charge of the state treasury and managed it poorly.
-After an interval of some years, the treasury was empty; Suryamati had to rebuild the state's finances by taking charge herself.
+After an interval of some years, the treasury was empty; Sūryavatī had to rebuild the state's finances by taking charge herself.
 Eventually, the two princes died and stability returned as evidenced by Ananta's resumed interest in annexing neighbouring territories.

 Personal life

-Ananta was married to Suryamati (or Subhata), the daughter of Kangra, who was king of Trigarta in the Kullu region.
+Ananta was married to Sūryavatī (or Subhata), the daughter of Kangra, who was king of Trigarta in the Kullu region.
 She was a Shaiva devotee and was known as a patron of many temples.
 When her husband committed suicide, she followed him to the grave.

 Death

-Amanta had a son named Kalasha (or Kalsa) whom Queen Suryamati attempted to place on the throne in 1063.
+Amanta had a son named Kalasha (or Kalsa) on 12 November 1040, whom Queen Sūryavatī attempted to place on the throne in 1063.
 The king proved unwilling to accept this and their relationship suffered as a result, leading to a feud that continued for nearly twenty years.
-One account states that Suryamati eventually persuaded her husband to abdicate in favour of their son.
+One account states that Sūryavatī eventually persuaded her husband to abdicate in favour of their son.
 In 1063, when Ananta was deposed, his son treated him badly and suggested his father leave the palace and seek shelter in Parnotsa (now Poonch).
 This shattered the family, leading to Amanta thrusting a dagger through his abdomen and ending his life in 1068 AD.
 His wife performed sati, immolating herself on her husband's funeral pyre.